marcofugaro/testarossa/README.md

 ###Tasks
 - gulp or gulp dev
-- gulp build (production, like compress images, gzip modernizr)
+- gulp build (production, like compress images, modernizr)

 You can also run `npm start` to execute gulp from the local `node_modules` forler if you haven't installed it on your local machine